fincode9798/Findash/README.md

 try come up with better options.
 Remember this project would create a software handcrafted by this community meant only for the members of this community.
 Happy Coding !

-   Data Manager is the tab/Platform that provides various